mishakessler/commit-author-rebasing/README.md

 # Commit Rebasing

 Occasionally, when working between GitHub and GitHub Enterprise Servers, you might notice that your commit history isn't crediting you with your own commits.
-Most likely, this happened because either you haven't set up your computer's global git env file, and commits are being made to the working tree without your author information, or 2) you're using two different emails between your Git and GitHub accounts.
+Most likely, this happened because either you haven't set up your computer's global git env file, and commits are being made to the working tree with an email address like `misha@mishas-macbook-pro.local`, or you're using different email addresses between your Git and GitHub accounts.

-To make sure your profile is accurately reflecting your commit history, look at your repositories' commit histories.
-If you notice your commits are not linking to your GitHub profile, this will help you out.

 > Please note, as Adam DeHaven states: This action is destructive to your repository's history.
 If you're collaborating on a repository with others, it's considered bad practice to rewrite published history...
 Running this script will rewrite history for all repository collaborators.
 After completing these steps, any person with forks or clones must fetch the rewritten history and rebase any local changes into the rewritten history.